What documents do you need to apply for a mortgage?

 • Building your own home

-• Switching mortgages
+• Switching mortgage

 In general, though, you will need to provide the following: